 It’s a good idea to give your Mac a regular “spring clean” to remove the leftover files that may remain on your Mac after you delete applications.
 Many files build up over time, including temporary files, cache files, language files, and lots of browsing data and email attachments.

-CleanMyMac X can help get rid of those files and save you gigabytes of space, and ensure your Mac performance is smooth like butter.
+CleanMyMac can help get rid of those files and save you gigabytes of space, and ensure your Mac performance is smooth like butter.

-1. Launch CleanMyMac X (download the app here).
+1. Launch CleanMyMac (download the app here).

-2. Press Smart Scan.
+2. Choose Smart Care and press Scan.

-3. When the scan has been completed, press Run to follow the recommendations, or press Review Details to find out more.
+3. When the scan has been completed, press Run to follow the recommendations, or press Review to find out more.

-4. CleanMyMac X - Smart Scan complete
+4. CleanMyMac - Smart Scan complete

 Back up your Mac regularly